-Cybersecurity professional with an interest in networking, and beginning to delve into binary exploitation and reverse engineering.
+Cybersecurity professional with an interest/background in networking.
+Beginning to delve into binary exploitation and reverse engineering.

 • 0 Posts